 The company is also the parent entity of two of Canada’s largest media companies, including Bell Media and Bell Canada.
 The subsidiaries hold around 10 TV stations, which remain some of the country’s most-watched ones.

 In terms of corporation revenue and capitalization, BCE Inc. remains one of the biggest Canadian companies.

 #9 Husky Energy

-The company continues to conduct the bulk of its activities in the country with the overseas projects increasing at a significant pace.
-The company owns refineries where it produced nearly 300,000 barrels a day in 2018.
+The company continues to conduct the bulk of its activities in the country, with the overseas projects increasing at a significant pace.
+The company owns refineries where it produced nearly 290,000 barrels a day in 2019.

 #10 The Woodbridge Company Limited

-The Woodbridge Company Limited is owning a number of respected medias inside Canada but they do keep a very low overall profile.
+The Woodbridge Company Limited owns a number of respected media inside Canada but they keep a very low overall profile.

-This concludes our list of the biggest Canadian companies as of 2019.
-The figures are constantly shifting, so it’s likely that we will see these companies end up outpacing one another very quickly, with quite a few others entering the list as well.
+This concludes our list of the biggest Canadian companies as of 2020.
+The figures are constantly shifting, so we likely see these companies end up outpacing one another very quickly, with quite a few others entering the list as well.